 This is okay for building general strength, but the point of resistance training in the water is to strike a balance between load and maintaining race pace technique.

-DragSox come in three different weights, from small to large.
-Fight the urge to buy three sets of the large Sox—start out with the light pair and build your way up, being attentive to maintaining excellent technique and trying to keep your kick and pulling tempo from falling through the floor.
+DragSox comes in three different weights, from small to large.
+Fight the urge to buy three sets of the large Sox—start with the light pair and build your way up, being attentive to maintaining excellent technique and trying to keep your kick and pulling tempo from falling through the floor.

 Resistance training is at its most effective when done with the same form and tempo you hope to race with.